mh-cbon/dht/README.md

 # DHT - kademlia

-This is a golang implementation of a kadmelia Districbuted Hash Table.
+This is a golang implementation of a kadmelia Distributed Hash Table.

 It provides support for bep05 / bep42 / bep43 / bep44